Azure/azure-quickstart-templates/quickstarts/microsoft.recoveryservices/recovery-services-vm-workload-backup/README.md

 [![Deploy To Azure US Gov](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazuregov.svg?sanitize=true)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fquickstarts%2Fmicrosoft.recoveryservices%2Frecovery-services-vm-workload-backup%2Fazuredeploy.json)
 [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fquickstarts%2Fmicrosoft.recoveryservices%2Frecovery-services-vm-workload-backup%2Fazuredeploy.json)

-### This template creates a Recovery Services Vault and a Workload specific Backup Policy.
+### This JSON and Bicep template creates a Recovery Services Vault and a Workload specific Backup Policy.
 Registers VM with Azure Backup service and Configures Protection.

 The Backup service is Microsoft's born in the cloud backup solution to backup data that's located on-premises and in Azure.
 It replaces your existing on-premises or offsite backup solution with a reliable, secure and cost competitive cloud backup solution.
 It also provides the flexibility of protecting your assets running in the cloud.
 You can backup Windows Servers, Windows Clients, Hyper-V VMs, Microsoft workloads, Azure Virtual Machines (Windows and Linux) with its in-built resilience and high SLAs.
 [Learn more](http://aka.ms/backup-learn-more/).